Get the most out of your Battle Proms experience by reading our Frequently Asked Questions!

-A. We designate the area of the car park nearest to the concert site is reserved for disabled parking.
+A. Yes, the car park / area of the car park nearest to the concert site is reserved for disabled parking.
 If you have a Blue Badge then there is no need to pre-book.
-Please follow the disabled parking signs on the day and ensure your blue badge is clearly displayed in your windscreen.
+Please simply follow the disabled parking signs on the day and ensure that your Blue Badge is clearly displayed in your windscreen.

-View our Access Information Page for more details on disabled access.
+View our Disabled Access Information Page for more details on disabled access.

 Q. I'm booking my tickets last minute - will they get to me in time?

 A. Yes, but please note that purchasing last minute is strictly subject to availability.
 E-tickets are sent immediately to your inbox upon purchase, so you can book on the phone until 4.30pm the day before the concert, and online at any time until the concert starts.
-You must have access to your e-mails and be able to print your tickets and bring them with you, or download them for on-screen verification (please note price increase to £43 per adult ticket on day of concert).
+You must have access to your e-mails and be able to print your tickets and bring them with you, or download them to a mobile device for on-screen verification (please note price increase to £44 per adult ticket on day of concert).

 Q. Can I show my ticket on my smart phone / tablet rather than printing it out?

-A.Yes, as long as you are able to fully download the ticket PDF, and open it on the screen of your device, the scanners will be able to verify it.
+A.Yes, as long as you are able to fully download and save the ticket PDF to the device, and open it on the screen, the scanners will be able to verify it.
 Please ensure that you have donwloaded the document before you arrive on site as we cannot guarantee enough coverage to do so once you arrive.

 Q. What time is the Spitfire display?